Meet the Team

 At the Embassy, Mugdha coordinates student engagement and collaboration serving as a first assistant to the Education Advisor, with responsibilities for strategic planning and organizing US-India educational collaborations and initiatives.
 She also works with the Consulate General in New York as the Education Associate.

-An international student, Cherie Singh from India is an Aerospace Engineer and is currently pursuing her MA in International Affairs at The George Washington University.
+An international student, Cherie Singh from India is an Aerospace Engineer and has an MA in International Affairs from the George Washington University.
 Since high school, she has had the privilege of working and learning with several non-profit organizations globally.
 Cherie worked with rural schools in South India and towards the economic empowerment of refugees in Australia.
 In the United States, she has interned with the United Nations Development Programme (UNDP) and was also a Graduate Fellow of the United Nations Association.

 A strong believer in the power of humanistic values, Cherie identifies herself as a critical agent of change, hope, and compassion.